dsovgut/Rates-of-Near-Earth-Supernovae-and-Gamma-Ray-Bursts/README.md

 # Rates-of-Near-Earth-Supernovae-and-Gamma-Ray-Bursts
-This code repository includes all the coding used to generate results in the paper Cosmic Hazard Forecast:  Rates of Near-Earth Supernovae and Gamma-Ray Bursts.
-The codes included generate datasets, plots, and calculations displayed in the paper.
+This code repository includes all the software used to generate results in the paper titled "Cosmic Hazard Forecast:  Rates of Near-Earth Supernovae and Gamma-Ray Bursts" by Brian Fields, Danylo Sovgut, Ashvini Krishnan,and Alexandra Trauth.
+The codes generate datasets, plots, and calculations displayed in the paper.
-At the top of the each code, the inputs such as rates for cosmic explosions or scale heights and radius are defined.
+At the top of the each code file, the inputs such as rates for cosmic explosions or scale heights and radius are defined.
-If one wishes to use our model with different inputs, he/she only needs to change the inputs and run the code to generate the plots and results with his/her inputs.
+If one wishes to use our model with different inputs, he/she only needs to change the inputs and rerun the code to generate the plots.
 ### Prerequisites
-All the codes are generated in Python and no other software is needed in addition to standart Python packages (such as matplotlib or numpy that already come with Anaconda) are needed.
+All the codes are generated in Python and no other software is needed in addition to standart Python packages (such as matplotlib or numpy that already come with Anaconda).

 ## 1. Generating Datasets for Plots:
 This folder includes three files that generate rates for cosmic explosions at various distances.
 Since the full integration of the rate at a given distance is computationally intensive and time consuming, it makes sense to make the plots from the datasets directly.
-Each of these files generates a dataset for our plots.
+Each of these files generates different datasets required to make our plots.
-However, if one wishes to change the inputs to our model and generate and new dataset and make a new plot, he/she can use these codes. <br />
+However, if one wishes to change the inputs to our model and generate and new dataset, he/she can use these codes. <br />
 Each file generates two csv datasets.
 One file contains rates for the thick and thin height and radius.
 In the appendix of our paper, we describe in-depth why that is the only calculation needed to generate the cosmic explosion rates.